adamazon/adamazon-code/README.md

   anticipated, based on the product and its review history?

 ## Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.

 - Amazon's review: http://jmcauley.ucsd.edu/data/amazon/
   - Using the cluster, we will extract the most evaluated products and some of the most productive evaluators to provide our analysis.